tcltk/tcl/doc/markdown/msgcat.md

     ```

 [::msgcat::mcutil]{.cmd} [getsystemlocale]{.sub}
-: The system locale is returned as described by the section **LOCALE SPECIFICATION**.
+: The system locale is returned as described by the section [Locale specification].

 # Locale specification